 The plan BSPCE 2018-1 has no vesting period: all founders' share warrants are exercisable as soon as they are allocated.

-The plan BSPCE 2018-2 has a vesting period of 48 months: one quarter after 12 months of their allocation then one forty-eighth over the following 36 months.
+The plan BSPCE ${2018-2}$ has a vesting period of 48 months: one quarter after 12 months of their grant then one forty-eighth over the following 36 months.